temach/reports/INR-Lab-5-bgp.md

 ![routere_350](INR-Lab-5-bgp.assets/routere_350.png)

-Then I configured all three routers to be part of area1 as shown below:
+Then I configured all three routers to know about of area1 as shown below:
 ```
 [admin@MikroTik] > routing ospf network add network=0.0.0.0/0 area=area1
 ```

-Then the same area had to be configured on `routerb`.
+Then the appropriate area1 had to be configured on `routerb` which is on the backbone area and is an ABR between area0 and area1.

 ### Define an AS number that your ASBR router will use, again agree with the other teams on which AS number each team will use (64512 to 65534)